 Your security page will now have a Rewards section that showcases your bounty table.

-To remove the bounty table from your security page, select Remove bounty table under Settings > Rewards > Bounties.
+To remove the bounty table from your security page, select Remove bounty table under Program Settings > Program > Rewards > Bounties.